superseva/sound-link/README.md

 # sound-link
-Ability to add Text Button in your Journals and Items text areas that will toggle a sound from your Sound Library.
+Ability to add sound button in your journals and items text areas that will toggle a sound from your Sound Library.
 The link needs to be added in the HTML part of the text editor.
 It looks like this: